Does Pet Insurance Cover Bloodwork?

 Does Pet Insurance Cover Bloodwork: Bottom Line

-Pet insurance provides financial protection for bloodwork directly related to covered accidents or illnesses.
+Pet insurance gives you financial protection for bloodwork directly related to covered accidents or illness.
 Companies like Fetch, Lemonade and MetLife include bloodwork coverage in both standard policies and wellness plans.
-Purchasing additional coverage for routine bloodwork only makes financial sense if the annual wellness plan cost is less than your expected bloodwork expenses.
+That said, purchasing additional coverage for routine bloodwork only makes financial sense if the annual cost is less than your expected bloodwork expenses.

 Is Bloodwork Covered by Pet Insurance: FAQ